-Funding Program Description Applicability Program type and Current Funding Level California Department of Fish and Wildlife - Fisheries Restoration Grants Program The Fisheries Restoration Grants Program funds ecological restoration projects in coastal and Central Valley streams and watersheds that benefit salmon and steelhead recovery.
+Funding Program Description Applicability Program Type and Current Funding Level California Department of Fish and Wildlife - Fisheries Restoration Grants Program The Fisheries Restoration Grants Program funds ecological restoration projects in coastal and Central Valley streams and watersheds that benefit salmon and steelhead recovery.
 Applicable project types include riparian and stream restoration, sediment reduction, fish passage improvement, education, water conservation, and organizational support.
 Moderate.
 Funding is available to public agencies and nonprofits.
 Matching funds are not required, but projects without matching funds lose points in the evaluation process.
 Annual Competitive Grant.
-Approximately 35 projects are funded per year.
-Total estimated available funding is \$14 million.
-(CNRA 2021) California Department of Fish and Wildlife - California Winter Rice Habitat Improvement Program The California Winter Rice Habitat Improvement Program provides incentive payments for winter flooding of harvested rice fields to enhance habitat for wintering waterbirds in the Sacramento and San Joaquin Valleys.
+Approximately 35 projects are funded per year (California Natural Resources Agency 2021).
+Total estimated available funding is \$14 million (California Grants Portal 2022).
+California Department of Fish and Wildlife - California Winter Rice Habitat Improvement Program The California Winter Rice Habitat Improvement Program provides incentive payments for winter flooding of harvested rice fields to enhance habitat for wintering waterbirds in the Sacramento and San Joaquin valleys.
 Flooding is to be carried out as prescribed in a management plan for each enrolled property.
 Low.
 Funding is available to private landowners who have grown rice on at least 40 acres of land and are able to flood their fields in the fall and winter.
 Annual Competitive Enrollment Process.
-Approximately 35 projects are funded a total of \$500,000 per cycle.
-The program pays participants an annual incentive of \$15 per acre.
-(CNRA 2021) California Department of Fish and Wildlife - Endangered Species Conservation and Recovery Habitat Conservation Planning Assistance Grant Program This grant program provides funding for tasks necessary in the planning phase of a HCP for endangered species, such as baseline surveys, preparation of planning documents, and outreach.
+Approximately 35 projects are funded a total of \$3 million per cycle.
+The program pays participants an annual incentive of \$15 per acre (California Natural Resources Agency 2021).
+California Department of Fish and Wildlife - Endangered Species Conservation and Recovery Habitat Conservation Planning Assistance Grant Program This grant program provides funding for tasks necessary in the planning phase of an HCP for endangered species, such as baseline surveys, preparation of planning documents, and outreach.
 Moderate.
-Funding available to public, nonprofit, academic, and tribal entities for HCP planning activities.
+Funding available to public, nonprofit, academic, and Tribal entities for HCP planning activities.
 A 25% match is required.
 Annual Competitive Grant.
-Approximately 10 projects are funded per cycle.
-(CNRA 2021)
+Approximately 10 projects are funded per cycle (California Natural Resources Agency 2021). \$8 million awarded in the 2022 funding cycle (California Grants Portal 2022).